Tatsuya Oe: As Dark Model

 “Judgment Day” got 1.64 million plays on NetEase Cloud Music, a Chinese music streaming service, from May 2020 until Aug 2021.
+As of December 2023, the total amount reached 4.2 million.

 “Abandoned,” also included in this album, was licensed and used in an advertising campaign of Tom Ford‘s “Soleil Neige” in 2021.

 In 2017 March, Dark Model's second album Saga was released.
-In addition to the original release in the U.S, and the album was licensed and released in Japan.
+In addition to the original release in the U.S., and the album was licensed and released in Japan.
 Music-news.com (UK) wrote, "If you’re looking for more out of electronic music than five-second loops and bass drops, dig into Dark Model.”

 In April 2018, Saga won the 16th Annual Independent Music Award (IMA) for Best Dance/Electronica Album.

-Oe has continued to produce Dark Model’s original albums including "Flashback" (2019) and "Driving Orchestral Electro Mix" (2020).
+Oe has continued to produce Dark Model's original albums including "Flashback" (2019) and "Driving Orchestral Electro Mix" (2020).

 In September 2022, Oe released "Odyssey" and its instrumental edition, the 4th full-album of Dark Model.
 Odyssey is a scaled-up version of the 2017 release "Saga" in its epic and cinematic electronic music, while it features more choir sounds than any previous album.

+In the 2022 album "Impulse," Oe leaned toward a more contemporary and futuristic soundscape while setting itself apart from its conventional classical and apocalyptic style.
+In "Relentless," released in 2023, Oe displayed a “relentlessly fighting mode” album full of dramatic and epic hybrid music.